nye17/javelin/README.rst

 reverberatioN.
 As a lighter version of SPEAR, it is also completely re-written in Python, providing much more flexibility in extension and visualization.

+JAVELIN is still an ongoing project that has not reached a full release version yet.

 Install JAVELIN
 ===============